 Before you leave our clinic, you will be given detailed instructions on how you need to prepare for surgery.
 You should avoid eating or drinking the night before your surgery, stop any blood-thinning medications according to Dr Doyle’s instructions, and make sure you have a chaperone on the day of surgery.
 Do not start or stop any medications in the few weeks leading up to your surgery without consulting with Dr Doyle first.

 How is the procedure performed?

-The procedure is performed in a hospital operating room.
+The procedure is performed in an operating room at John Flynn Private Hospital.
 The mini-facelift is done under general anesthesia, where a certified anaesthetist will put you to sleep so that you won’t feel a thing.

 Once you are asleep, Dr Doyle will clean your skin with antiseptics, and spread the surgical drapes.
 A vertical incision will be made a few millimetres in front of your ear and it might extend slightly upward along your hairline.
 Dr Doyle will then dissect the deeper tissue layers under your skin and pull them upward so that your whole face and neck tissue is tightened and fixated higher up.
 Afterwards, Dr Doyle will carefully remove any excess skin and pull the remaining skin tighter toward your ear, smoothing out any wrinkles or skin folds on your lower face and neck.
 Finally, he will close your wounds using very fine sutures to minimise scarring, and the final scar will be hidden in front of your ear.

 Can a mini-facelift be combined with other facial rejuvenation surgeries?